-Actuarial cost method Amortization method Amortization period Asset valuation method Inflation Entry age Level percentage of payroll, open 30 years Not applicable 2.30% Healthcare cost trend rates Medical (HealthSel ect) 5.60% for FY2025, 5.30% for FY2026, 5.00% for FY2027, 4.75% for FY2028, 4.60% for FY2029, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY2032 and later years Medical (HealthSel • Medicare Advantag e) 16.40% for FY2025, 8.40% for FY2026, 5.00% for FY2027, 4.75% for FY2028, 4.60% for FY2029, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY2032 and later years Pharmacy 10.00% for FY2025, 10.00% for FY2026, decreasing 100 basis points per year to 5.00% for FY2031 and 4.30% for FY2032 and later years Salary increases 2.30% to 8.95%, including inflation Discount rate 3.81% Aggregate payroll growth 2.70% Retirement age Experience-based tables of rates that are specific to the class of employee.

-Mortality 1.
-State Agency Members a.
+Actuarial cost method Amortization method Amortization period Asset valuation method Inflation Entry age Level percentage of payroll, open 30 years Not applicable 2.30% Healthcare cost trend rates Medical (HealthSelect) 5.60% for FY2025, 5.30% for FY2026, 5.00% for FY2027, 4.75% for FY2028, 4.60% for FY2029, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY2032 and later years Medical (HealthSelect Medicare Advantage) 16.40% for FY2025, 8.40% for FY2026, 5.00% for FY2027, 4.75% for FY2028, 4.60% for FY2029, decreasing 10 basis points per year to an ultimate rate of 4.30% for FY2032 and later years Pharmacy 10.00% for FY2025, 10.00% for FY2026, decreasing 100 basis points per year to 5.00% for FY2031 and 4.30% for FY2032 and later years Salary increases Discount rate Aggregate payroll growth Retirement age Mortality 2.30% to 8.95%, including inflation 3.81% 2.70% Experience-based tables of rates that are specific to the class of employee.
+1. State Agency Members a.
 Service Retirees, Survivors and other Inactive Members (Regular, Elected, CPO/CO and JRS I and II Employee Classes): 2020 State Retirees of Texas Mortality table with a 1 year set forward for male CPO/CO members.
-Generational mortality improvements in accordance with the Ultimate MP-2019 Projection Scale are projected from the year 2020. b.
+Generational mortality improvements in accordance with the Ultimate MP-2019 Projection Scale are projected from the year 2020.

+- b.
 Disability Retirees (Regular, Elected, CPO/CO and JRS I and II Employee Classes): 2020 State Retirees of Texas Mortality table set forward three years for males and females.
 Generational mortality improvements in accordance with the Ultimate MP-2019 Projection Scale are projected from the year 2020.
-Minimum rates of 3.0% and 2.5% apply at all ages for males and females, respectively. c.
-Active Members: Pub-2010 General Employees Active Member Mortality table for non-CPO/CO members.
+Minimum rates of 3.0% and 2.5% apply at all ages for males and females, respectively. - c.
+Active Members:

+Pub-2010 General Employees Active Member Mortality table for non-CPO/CO members.
 Pub-2010 Public Safety Active Member Mortality table for CPO/CO members.
 Generational mortality improvements in accordance with the Ultimate MP-2019 Projection Scale are projected from the year 2010.

-2. Higher Education Members a.
-Service Retirees, Survivors and other Inactive Members: Tables based on TRS experience with Ultimate MP-2021 Projection Scale from the year 2021. b.
-Disability Retirees: Tables based on TRS experience with Ultimate MP-2021 Projection Scale from the year 2021 using a 3-year set forward and minimum mortality rates of four per 100 male members and two per 100 female members. c.
-Active Members : Sex Distinct Pub-2010 Amount-Weighted Below-Median Income Teacher Mortality with a 2-year set forward for males with Ultimate MP-2021 Projection Scale from the year 2010.
+- 2. Higher Education Members - a.
+Service Retirees, Survivors and other Inactive Members:

+Tables based on TRS experience with Ultimate MP-2021 Projection Scale from the year 2021.

+b.
+Disability Retirees:

+Tables based on TRS experience with Ultimate MP-2021 Projection Scale from the year 2021 using a 3-year set forward and minimum mortality rates of four per 100 male members and two per 100 female members.

+c.
+Active Members:

+Sex Distinct Pub-2010 Amount-Weighted Below-Median Income Teacher Mortality with a 2-year set forward for males with Ultimate MP-2021 Projection Scale from the year 2010.
-- 2. Factors that Significantly Affect Trends in Amounts Reported - a.
-The following assumptions or other inputs have been updated since the previous valuation:

-i.
-Demographic Assumptions
+2. Factors that Significantly Affect Trends in Amounts Reported

+- a.
+The following assumptions or other inputs have been updated since the previous valuation: - i.
+Demographic Assumptions and retiree spouses who will elect to participate in the plan at the earliest date at which coverage can commence.